How to collect mobility devices

 - Cleaners, theaters, bowling alleys

-- Individuals--ask your neighbors, co-workers, and friends
+- Individuals--ask your neighbors, co-workers, and friends, ask about grandparents or elderly who might have devices

 How to prepare mobility devices